As Headmaster, I would like to welcome you to Thornton-Donovan School’s website, a convenient way to learn more about our school.

 For 2017-’18 the school family focused on the Balkans and Albania was the main focus.
-The 2018-’19 country of choice is Mongolia and come March, 2019 the entire school family may make its home there.
-T-D’s Magic Realism travel study adventure begins on March 2, 2019.
+The 2018-’19 country of choice was Mongolia and in March, 47 students, parents and faculty experienced T-D’s Magic Realism travel study adventure there.

 With each and every yearly theme, new courses are introduced to broaden our thinking about it, and students from grades 6-12 are invited to select a few.
 All of T-D’s thematic courses are taught for only one year.
 They are integrated within T-D’s regular curriculum which can best be described as classical and Western.

 Some of the theme courses for 2018-’19 were Empires of the Steppes, History of Life, Ologies and Isms, World War I, Cavalry, The Silk Road and Threads, Vulcans Trove, Shamans & Katabats, Hold Your Horses (Music), Explaining Life (Zoology), The Hidden World (Microbiology) and Facing East (Religion).

 For 2019-’20 T-D will make the Holy Land its academic theme.

 Douglas E. Fleming, Jr.